ith-harvey/GitPracticeRepository/src/instructions.md

 0. _In a single command_, navigate back to the `src/` folder inside of this assessment.

-0. Run the following command: `history | tail -14 > my-instructions`
+0. Run the following command: `history | tail -n 14 > my-instructions`

 0. Navigate up a directory.